HL7/fhir-mCODE-ig/input/pagecontent/StructureDefinition-mcode-primary-cancer-condition-intro.md

 ### Usage

 Cancer staging information summarized in this profile should reflect the most recent staging assessment on the patient, and should be updated if and when there is a new staging assessment.
-Past staging assessments will be preserved in instances of the TNMClinicalStageGroup and/or TNMPathologicalStageGroup, which refer back to PrimaryCancerCondition.
+Past staging assessments will be preserved in instances of the TNMStageGroup, which refer back to PrimaryCancerCondition.

 ### Conformance